baroquon/reefpoints/source/posts/2017-06-13-can-you-see-you-invisible-problems.md

 tags: Design, Design Process, Best Practices, Business, Design Thinking, User Experience, UX Design
 ---

- Earlier this spring, I was at a hotel in Queens NY and (as I often do) noticed a funny UX detail in the washroom.
+ Earlier this spring, I was at a hotel in New York City and (as I often do) noticed a funny UX detail in the washroom.

 ![Imgur](http://i.imgur.com/6g1bRM8.jpg)